VRCWizard/glados-tts--For-TTS-Voice-Wizard-/README.md

 ```console
 python engine-TTSVoiceWizard.py
 ```
-Note you will have to have this script running background whenever you wanna use the glados voice.
+Note you will have to have this script running in the background whenever you wanna use the glados voice.
 **Becareful sharing screen for help, when the script is successfully run it will show your ip address with the port being used**